Low End Mac's Compleat Guide to the WallStreet PowerBook G3

 The first G3 Series 'Books were the MainStreet/WallStreet models introduced at the WWDC on May 4, 1998.
 They were a radical departure from previous PowerBooks, with their swoopy, contoured styling, big screens, wonderful scissors-action keyboards (the best that Apple ever put in a laptop, IMHO), expansive palm rests, and no standard floppy drive.

 At the time, the PowerBook G3 Series machines were awesome in the true sense of the word.
-The June 1998 edition of Macworld magazine's feature cover story entitled "Desktop Invaders" was a 12-page spread on the new machines in which author Henry Bortman allowed that the PowerBook G3 would threaten the relevance of desktop Macs.
-While the desktop is still very much with us in 2008, Apple 'Books have been outselling their desktop cousins for more than half a decade now, so Henry was on track, if a bit premature.
+The June 1998 edition of Macworld magazine’s feature cover story entitled “Desktop Invaders” was a 12-page spread on the new machines in which author Henry Bortman allowed that the PowerBook G3 would threaten the relevance of desktop Macs.
+While the desktop is still very much with us, Apple ‘Books have been outselling their desktop cousins for more than a decade now, so Henry was on track, if a bit premature.

 While they all look pretty much identical, there are six basic first generation PowerBook G3 Series configurations in two series (MainStreet and WallStreet), two internal bus speeds (66 MHz and 83 MHz), three processor speeds, and three different screen options.
 The MainStreet/WallStreet line included: